State atheism: Communist states

 A communist state is a state with a form of government which is characterized by the one-party rule or the dominant-party rule of a communist party which professes allegiance to a Leninist or Marxist–Leninist communist ideology as the guiding principle of the state.
-The founder and primary theorist of Marxism, the 19th-century German thinker Karl Marx, had an ambivalent attitude toward religion, which he viewed as "the opium of the people", simultaneously "the sigh of" and a source of moral agency of the "opressed creature" against their suffering.
-To Marx, religion wasn't the ideological expression of those in power, and he did not see it needing abolishing.
-Instead, he saw the communist state as creating conditions where the consolation provided by religion wouldn't be needed.
+The founder and primary theorist of Marxism, the 19th-century German thinker Karl Marx, had an ambivalent attitude toward religion, which he viewed as "the opium of the people", simultaneously "the sigh of" and a source of moral agency of the "oppressed creature" against their suffering.
+To Marx, religion was not the ideological expression of those in power, and he did not see it needing abolishing.
+Instead, he saw the communist state as creating conditions where the consolation provided by religion would not be needed.
 In the Marxist–Leninist interpretation of Marxist theory, developed primarily by Russian revolutionary Vladimir Lenin, atheism emanates from its dialectical materialism and tries to explain and criticize religion.